Connect

 Alright, so thank you so much for sharing your story and insight with our readers.
 To kick things off, can you tell us a bit about how you got started?

 I don’t want to mislead you into thinking all of this was a cakewalk for me.
 It’s Hollywood after all, and there were plenty of trials and setbacks.
-The hardest thing for me was navigating rejection when I pitched my ideas or that time I got fired by a neurotic (read: insufferable) Director who-shall-not-be-named.
-I took every negative on the chin and just applied myself that much harder- literally… I applied to Paramount eight times in the span of a year until they hired me.
-Within ten months of graduating from USC, I finally landed an interview and got hired for a very cushy corporate film job (read: 401k and health insurance).
-I’m currently working with the SVP of Physical Production and still moonlighting as an award-winning wedding and behind-the-scenes photographer (Best of The Knot).
-As always, I’m still looking to the future and developing my own work for the big screen.
+The hardest thing for me was navigating rejection.
+I took every negative on the chin and just applied myself that much harder- literally… I applied to one studio eight times before they hired me.
+I currently support an SVP of Physical Production, and continue to work as an award-winning wedding and set photographer.
+I’m still looking to the future and developing my own work for the big screen.

 I’m sure you wouldn’t say it’s been obstacle free, but so far would you say the journey have been a fairly smooth road?

 I’ve endured plenty of struggles to get where I am today, but I don’t like to dwell on that stuff too much.
-I had to overcome sexual assault and discrimination pretty early on in my film career.
-I think one of the worst experiences was being told I had no business working as a cinematographer by a professor- not because I lacked talent, but because I have a non-visible handicap.
-I was in a head-on collision in 2017 that permanently damaged my spine in three places, but I’ve spent the last five years overcoming my limitations in order to pursue what I love.
+I had to overcome adversity and advocate for myself pretty early on in my film career.
+I spent years pushing past challenges in order to continue doing the work I love.
+Those experiences have shaped how I approach storytelling and collaboration, and they’ve reinforced my belief in persistence, adaptability, and forward motion.
 In spite of all of that, I’m still here.

 As you know, we’re big fans of you and your work.
 For our readers who might not be as familiar what can you tell them about what you do?

-I think the most important part of filmmaking for me is to always have fun with it.
-There’s never a dull moment on my set, and I love to send people home after a long day still laughing and feeling good about the work we’ve accomplished.
+The most important part of filmmaking for me is to always have fun with it.
+I love to send people home after a long day still laughing and feeling good about the work we’ve accomplished.

 Any advice for finding a mentor or networking in general?

-In my world, networking is the single most important part of working in entertainment.
+Networking is the single most important part of working in entertainment.
 Show up as the best and most well-intentioned version of yourself, and connecting with the right people will be easy.
 If you’re surrounding yourself with people you genuinely vibe with, opportunities will find you.
 The most important piece of advice I give everyone is to just say ‘yes’ to new opportunities when they knock.
-You won’t always be offered your dream job or even a living wage, but you never know when your experiences, your relationships, and your willingness to show up will lead to the next big thing.
+You won’t always be offered your dream job or even a living wage, but you never know when your willingness to show up will lead to the next big thing.

 Contact Info: